welwood08/merlin/config-desc.md

 ### tellmsg   : False
 *!tell uses NOTICE by default.
 Set to True to use PRIVMSG instead.*
 Specify how to pass `!tell` messages to users.

+## [Updates]
+### notify-users:
+*Users to be notified of new updates.
+Space-separated pnicks.
+Should be a subset of [Admins].*
+*Empty will use the first user in the [Admins] section.
+Remove "updatenotifier" from Hooks/\__init__.py to disable.*
+### notify-repo: d7415
+*Filter updates by repo author name.
+Space separated.*
+### notify-allow: Pit
+*Allow updates from these pnicks.
+Space separated.*
+### notify-channel: #merlin-updates
+*Join this channel to receive updates.
+If you are forking merlin and would like voice, contact Pit.*
+### notify-branch: acl-stable
+*Filter notifications by branch, e.g. acl, acl-stable, master, legacy-stable.
+Also allows these keywords: all, stable.
+Space separated list.*
+*Non-stable branches may require DB structure updates and should only be applied by advanced users, but there is no harm in being notified of them.*
+### notify-level: bugfix major forks
+*Filter notifications by level.
+Space separated list.
+Options are:*

++ *major:   Patches required for the bot to function correctly, or at all.*
++ *bugfix:  Patches fixing bugs in the code.*
++ *minor:   Minor changes, e.g. formatting, typos, documentation changes.*
++ *feature: New features. *
++ *all:     Any of the above levels*
++ *forks:   New merlin forks when they are first added to the update channel*

 ## [DB]